Home Rest Holidays Easter holiday: traditions, rituals, celebrations, recipes

 master31

-Coat the leaves with stamps and join both halves.
-At this stage, you need to be patient and wait for the figure to grab.
+Coat the stamp leaves and join both halves.
+At this stage you need to be patient and wait for the figure to grab.

 master32